Cwooper/schedule-optimizer/README.md

     - [ ] add `class_distance` weight (Dijkstra's)
 - [x] have a working frontend with well defined inputs
 - [x] send and recieve signlas from a web server
-- [ ] have a "force" button for necessary courses
+- [x] have a "force" button for necessary courses
 - [ ] provided automatic weights on the frontend
     - [ ] add customizability to weights on frontend
-- [ ] display the schedules in an easily readable format (maybe a library)
+- [x] display the schedules in an easily readable format (maybe a library)
-    - [ ] possibly customize schedule viewing to show which courses can interchange with other courses, per schedule
 - [ ] save user data by exporting a file (probably `.json`)

 Possible future additions (probably WWU only):